juanarzola/fetch-descriptor-observer/README.md

 # FetchDescriptorObserver

-Safely performs fetches in the background (at the global executor) as a result of updates in the main viewContext for a FetchDescriptor.
+Safely performs `SwiftData` fetches in the background (at the global executor) as a result of updates in the main viewContext for a `FetchDescriptor`.

-The PersistentModel of these fetches can be mapped to a sendable before sending to the main thread.
+The `PersistentModel` of these fetches can be mapped to a sendable before sending to the main thread.

-Use this when you would have used @Query, but need to process the data from the PersistentModels in the background before converting the result to a sendable for the UI.
+Use this when you would have used the `@Query` macro, but need to process the data from the PersistentModels in the background before converting the result to a sendable for the UI.

 Sample usage: